 An item that is often overlooked is the simple pencil sharpener.
 A small pencil sharpener lets you cut a stick into perfect kindling that lights very easily.

 A good first aid kit is an absolute necessity.
 Make sure you don’t skimp in this area.
-This is one of the most common bug out bag mistakes.
+This is one of the most common BOB mistakes.

-The list below is what I consider a minimum for a bug out bag first aid kit:
+The list below is what I consider a minimum for a first aid kit:

 For normal cuts and scrapes, the Adventure Medical .5 First Aid Kit is great for this purpose because of its small size and the quality of the materials they pack in it.
 This kit will provide the base for your first aid kit.